h15200/notes/typescript.md

 Typescript transpiles (compiling is going from human code to machine code) to regular js.
 It provides no performance optimization like C.

+## The whole point is to reduce API surface area using class modifiers AND using reusable interfaces that interact with classes

 ## Setup and compiling

 To install typescript, `npm i -g typescript ts-node`